pulibrary/bibdata/README.md

 `$ rake spec`

 ## Deploy
 Deployment is through capistrano.
-To deploy a branch other than "master", prepend an environment variable to your deploy command, e.g.:
+To deploy a branch other than "main", prepend an environment variable to your deploy command, e.g.:
 `BRANCH=my_feature bundle exec cap staging deploy`

 ## License